 Using games as a way to teach rhyming is always a great idea.
-Kids love playing games, and half the time they don’t realize that learning’s involved! 🙂 Just keep in mind that rhyming is a phonemic awareness skill, so rhyming activities should focus on how words sound.
-Pictures, rather than printed words, are best used in rhyming games.
-Here are some simple rhyming games to play at home or school:
+Kids love playing games, and games easily incorporate all kinds of learning.
+Just keep in mind that rhyming is a phonemic awareness skill, so rhyming activities should focus on how words sound.
+Use pictures or spoken words, rather than printed words, with these games.

-- Rhyming Memory – Use picture cards (purchased or handmade), turned upside down, for this rhyming game.
+Use picture cards (purchased or handmade), turned upside down, for this rhyming game.
 Children can play in small groups with their peers or with an adult, depending on their level of need.
-Just like any memory game, the kiddos take turn turning over two cards.
+Just like any memory game, the kiddos take turns turning over two cards.
 Have them say the words aloud, then help them to determine if those words rhyme.
 This really gives the children the chance to say rhyming words in a fun way.

-- “The Cows are out of the Barn” – Make barns with pictures on them, and the kids have to find the cows with the correct rhymes on them.
+Make barns with pictures on them, and the kids have to find the cows with the correct rhymes on them.
 Their goal is to put all the cows back into the correct barns.
 You can do this all on paper if you want.
 Alternatively, grab a barn play set and tape rhyming pictures to the animals!

-- “Dinner Time!” – Children who enjoy pretend play in the kitchen will enjoy this rhyming activity.
-Put pictures on plastic plates, then have the kiddos use spatulas or chopsticks to transfer rhyming pictures to the correct plates.
+Children who enjoy pretend play in the kitchen will enjoy this rhyming activity.
+Put pictures on plastic plates.
+Then have the kiddos use spatulas or chopsticks to transfer rhyming pictures to the correct plates.

 What kiddo doesn’t love running and jumping around?!
 Get the children moving with these rhyming activities:

-- Rhyming Race – Pin a picture to each child’s shirt.
-When you tell them to, the kiddos have to race to their partner (who has a coordinating rhyming word).
+Pin a picture to each child’s shirt.
+When you tell them to, the kiddos have to race to their partner (who has a coordinating rhyming picture).
 Whoever gets to their partner first, wins.
 If playing this game with just one child, place objects or pictures that rhyme in different spots outside.